Metric Learning from Limited Pairwise Preference Comparisons: Exact recovery with low-rank subspace structure

 \subsection{Learning with subspace-clusters}

-We've seen how to partially learn a Mahalanobis distance given many items within a subspace.
+We have seen how to partially learn a Mahalanobis distance given many items within a subspace.
 We now consider how to fully recover the metric when many items lie in a \emph{union of subspaces} $(V_\lambda)_{\lambda \in \Lambda}$.
 In this case, a divide-and-conquer approach is intuitive: (i) recover each subspace metric, then (ii) reconstruct $\rho$ from the learned subspace metrics.
 Recall that each subspace metric $\rho \big|_{V}$ is related to the full metric $\rho$ by the linear map $\Pi_{V}$ from Definition~\ref{def:linear-projection}.
 Therefore, we can reconstruct $\rho$ from its subspace metrics by solving a system of linear equations.
 Algorithm~\ref{alg:exact-stitch} summarizes this approach.

 In order to characterize when a Mahalanobis distance can be reconstructed from its subspace metrics, we introduce the notion of subspace-clusterability.
 A set of items $\Xcal$ is subspace-clusterable when many of its items lie on sufficiently many item-rich subspaces.
 Formally: \begin{definition} A set $\Xcal \subset \RR^d$ is \emph{subspace-clusterable} over subspaces $V_\lambda \subset \RR^d$ indexed by $\lambda \in \Lambda$ whenever: \begin{enumerate} \item each subset $\Xcal \cap V_\lambda$ quadratically spans $V_\lambda$. \item $\cbr{xx^\top: x \in V_\lambda, \lambda \in \Lambda}$ linearly spans $\Sym(\RR^d)$. \end{enumerate} \end{definition} By Propositions~\ref{prop:quadsufficiency} and \ref{prop:quadnecessary}, the first condition is necessary and sufficient for recovering each subspace metric $\rho\big|_{V_\lambda}$.
-Proposition~\ref{prop:reconstruction-equiv} shows that the second condition is necessary and sufficient for recovering the $\rho$ from subspace metrics. \begin{restatable}{proposition}{reconstructionequiv} Let $\rho$ be a Mahalanobis distance on $\RR^d$.
-Let $(V_\lambda)_{\lambda \in \Lambda}$ be a collection of subspaces with canonical representations given by the orthonormal bases $(B_\lambda)_{\lambda \in \Lambda}$.
-The following are equivalent: \begin{enumerate}
+Proposition~\ref{prop:reconstruction-equiv} shows that the second condition is necessary and sufficient for recovering $\rho$ from subspace metrics.